 Of the 196 schemes in the Product Counterfeiting Database, 64% involved counterfeit pharmaceuticals, mostly erectile dysfunction drugs; 31% involved counterfeit electronics, predominantly computer hardware and components; and 5% involved counterfeit foods, such as baby formula and dietary supplements.

-Most of the 551 individual offenders in the database were white (56%) male (85%) U.S. citizens (82%) with an average age of 39.2 years.
-Ninety percent of the offenders were convicted and 67% were incarcerated for their involvement in counterfeiting schemes.
-Of the 310 business offenders, 87% of the businesses were owned or operated by an individual offender and 37% were categorized as shell companies (companies that only exist on paper).
+Most of the 551 individuals convicted of associated crimes in the database were white (56%) male (85%) U.S. citizens (82%) with an average age of 39.2 years.
+Ninety percent of the them were convicted and 67% were incarcerated for their involvement in counterfeiting schemes.
+Of the 310 business offenders, 87% of the businesses were owned or operated by an individual person convicted of associated crimes and 37% were categorized as shell companies (companies that only exist on paper).

 Sixty-three percent of the counterfeiting victims in the database were trademark owners.
 Of these 146 individuals, 56% were from the electronics industry and 27% were from the pharmaceutical industry.
 Very little information about the 54 individual consumer victims was captured by the open-source data collection methods.